 Over 4 years of Brexit negotiations: No final agreement in sight

-[UPDATE April 12, 2019] As can be seen from the latest news, the BREXIT date of April 12, 2019 has been cancelled.
+[UPDATE April 12, 2019] As can be seen from the current messages, the BREXIT date on April 12, 2019 has been cancelled.
 The new official BREXIT exit date is expected to be October 31, 2019.
 We received information from the Federal Information Technology Center (ITZBund) that the “Brexit” maintenance window scheduled for April 13, 2019 will be cancelled.
 The export portal will operate as usual on that day.
 As soon as we have new information, you will find out more here.